RinaldoBenaccetta/isidom/readme.md

 ### $addClass

-Add a class or a list of classes to an HTMLElement or to all HTMLElements of a nodeList or an HTMLCollection.
+Adds a class or a list of classes to an HTMLElement or to all HTMLElements of a nodeList or an HTMLCollection.

-If in the application, classes are added only on HTMLELement a few number of times, the best for minification would be to use this instead of $addClass :
+If in the application, classes are added only on HTMLELement a few number of times, then the best for minification would be to not use $addClass, but instead use this :

     myElement[$classList].add(class)

-That's not apply if $forEach or other class and attributes manipulators are already used.
+That's doesn't apply if $forEach or other classes and attributes manipulators are already used.
 In this case, the best is to use $addClass.

 #### Parameters